MCERQUA/echo2/clients/Josh/Muscle_Car_Blogs/project_status.md

 ### Recommendations

-1. **Complete Big-Block Alternatives article draft** as the next priority.
+1. **Complete Big-Block Alternatives article** draft as the next immediate priority.

-2. **Begin preliminary work on 10 Rare Muscle Cars article** as this is the highest priority among newly identified topics.
+2. **Finalize image selection** for all three articles.

 3. **Establish publishing workflow** including final locations for articles and images.

-4. **Develop standardized image workflow** for consistent visual presentation across all articles.
+4. **Begin planning for additional articles** from the list of newly identified topics.

 ### Next Actions

-1. Begin drafting the Big-Block Alternatives article
+1. Begin drafting Big-Block Alternatives article content following the established outline
+2. Identify appropriate multimedia elements for Big-Block Alternatives article
-2. Finalize image collection for all articles
+3. Finalize image collection for Mercury Cyclone and Hellcat articles
-3. Establish publishing workflow and hosting platform for completed articles
+4. Establish publishing workflow and hosting platform for completed articles
-4. Start preliminary research on the 10 Rare Muscle Cars article
+5. Review new article opportunities and prioritize next batch

 ### Active Tasks (March 26, 2025)
+- Completed Mercury Cyclone article (ahead of schedule)
+- Completed Hellcat comparison article (ahead of schedule)
-- Completed initial phases of Big-Block Alternatives article (ahead of schedule)
+- Completed Big-Block Alternatives article research, analysis, external links collection, and outline (ahead of schedule)
 - Remaining tasks to address:
-  1. Begin Big-Block Alternatives article draft
+  1. Draft Big-Block Alternatives article
   2. Finalize multimedia for all articles
   3. Establish publishing platform and workflow

 ### Conclusion

-The Muscle Car Blogs Project is progressing exceptionally well, with both the Mercury Cyclone and Hellcat comparison articles completed ahead of schedule and significant progress made on the Big-Block Alternatives article.
-The comprehensive research and detailed planning provide a strong foundation for creating high-quality, SEO-optimized content that significantly outperforms competitor articles.
+The Muscle Car Blogs Project is progressing exceptionally well, with two articles completed ahead of schedule and significant progress made on the third.
+The comprehensive research and detailed articles provide strong, SEO-optimized content that significantly outperforms competitor articles.
 The project is on track to meet all established deadlines, potentially finishing earlier than anticipated.